Transaction Simulation & Verification

 View on Tenderly

-Each simulation links to the full Tenderly trace, including:
+Each simulation links to the full Tenderly trace, including:- Execution traces

 - Gas usage